 Last year we raised funds for Buy an Acre projects and thanks to the generosity of WLT supporters, in just five days we were able to raise £157,286 to help create or extend nature reserves in Mexico, Ecuador and Colombia.

-This successfully increased the protection of the Critically Endangered Fuertes’s Parrot, which is clinging on to survival in Colombia, while providing a greater safe haven in Mexico and Ecuador for top predators, like the Puma and Jaguar.
+This successfully increased the protection of many of Colombia’s rare birds in Las Tangaras reserve, while providing more safe havens in reserves in Mexico and Ecuador for top predators, like Puma and Jaguar.

 This was a fantastic result and we thank everyone who contributed by pledging donations in advance and donating online during the week.